haacked/haacked.com/_posts/archived/2004/2004-09-24-interviewing.aspx.markdown

 ---
 title: Interviewing
 date: 2004-09-24 -0800
-tags: []
+tags: [hiring]
 redirect_from: "/archive/2004/09/23/interviewing.aspx/"
 ---

 I’m conducting some phone interviews today for a C++ contractor/employee.
 Man it’s been a long time since I’ve conducted interviews.
 I wish I kept a list of my favorite questions to ask.

 Maybe I’ll start off with: